 I had neglected myself so I could gain a little kick of dopamine before I started work.
 At that point, I took the plunge and deleted it there and then.

 My partner stills plays and as much as it infuriates her, she still won’t quit.

-I miss the spikes of dopamine and get the urge to re-download it, making every excuse why I should but I have not relented ‘Yet’.
+I miss the spikes of dopamine and get the urge to re-download it, making every excuse as to why I should.
+I haven’t re-downloaded it yet.